Diprotodon: Diet

 Like modern megaherbivores, most evidently the African elephant, Pleistocene Australian megafauna likely had a profound effect on the vegetation, limiting the spread of forest cover and woody plants.
 Carbon isotope analysis suggests Diprotodon fed on a broad range of foods and, like kangaroos, was consuming both C_{3}—well-watered trees, shrubs, and grasses—and C_{4} plants—arid grasses, a finding replicated by calcium isotope analysis showing Diprotodon to have been a mixed feeder.
 Carbon isotope analyses on Diprotodon excavated from the Cuddie Springs site in units SU6 (possibly 45,000 years old) and SU9 (350,000 to 570,000 years old) indicate Diprotodon adopted a somewhat-more-varied seasonal diet as Australia's climate dried but any change was subtle.
 In contrast, contemporary kangaroos and wombats underwent major dietary shifts or specialisations towards, respectively, C_{3} and C_{4} plants.
 The fossilised, incompletely digested gut contents of one 53,000-year-old individual from Lake Callabonna show its last meal consisted of young leaves, stalks, and twigs.

 The molars of Diprotodon are a simple bilophodont shape.
 Kangaroos use their bilophodont teeth to grind tender, low-fibre plants as a browser as well as grass as a grazer.
 Kangaroos that predominantly graze have specialised molars to resist the abrasiveness of grass but such adaptations are not exhibited in Diprotodon, which may have had a mixed diet similar to that of a browsing wallaby.
 It may also have chewed like wallabies, beginning with a vertical crunch before grinding transversely, as opposed to wombats, which only grind transversely.
 Similarly to many large ungulates (hoofed mammals), the jaws of Diprotodon were better suited for crushing rather than grinding, which would have permitted it to process vegetation in bulk.
+It is unclear whether they excreted cube-shaped droppings, similar to an extant modern-day wombat.

 In 2016, Australian biologists Alana Sharpe and Thomas Rich estimated the maximum-possible bite force of Diprotodon using finite element analysis.
 They calculated 2374 N at the incisors and 4118 to 11134 N across the molar series.
 For reference, the American alligator can produce forces upwards of 9500 N. Though these are likely overestimates, (Note: Finite element analysis considers the skull's section modulus—an object's ability to resist bending—but the material properties of marsupial skulls are not well studied.
 Sharpe and Rich used what they considered a typical Young's modulus and Poisson's ratio for a mammalian skull—respectively 20 GPa and 0.3—and unsafely assumed these properties were uniform across the entire skull.
 This likely would have made their model skull stiffer than the real thing.) the jaws of Diprotodon were exceptionally strong, which would have allowed it to consume a broad range of plants, including tough, fibrous grasses.